callmebohdan/smth/README.md

 Available options
 ----

 This program uses build automation tool (make).
-It support following commands:
+It supports following commands:
 * ``make``, ``make all`` - process all targets, in our case it's **main** and **daemon**.
 * ``make main`` - process target **main**.
 It starts daemon, using command line interface..
 * ``make daemon`` - process target **daemon**.
 It starts daemon itself independently in background.